Hutton's shearwater: Breeding

-Uniquely amongst seabirds, Hutton's shearwater breed in the sub-alpine to alpine zones, making them one of the few New Zealand seabirds to breed solely on the mainland.
-Their burrows are at an altitude of 1200–1800 m.
+Uniquely amongst seabirds, Hutton's shearwater breed in sub-alpine to alpine zones, making them one of the few New Zealand seabirds to breed solely on the mainland.
+Their burrows are at an altitude of 1,200–1,800 m.
 They formerly bred in both the Seaward and Inland Kaikōura mountains in historic times, and Māori collected the young "muttonbirds" before they could fly for food.
 Comparing extant and extinct colonies, the key difference is the presence of introduced wild boar.
 The birds are absent from New Zealand waters outside of the breeding season and adult birds start returning from Australia in late August.
-Their breeding is restricted to only two remaining colonies in the Seaward Kaikōura Range, one of over 100,000 pairs at the head of the Kowhai River, and one small (8000 pair) colony on private land at Puhi Peaks station, near Shearwater Stream.
+Their breeding is restricted to only two remaining colonies in the Seaward Kaikōura Range, one colony of over 100,000 pairs at the head of the Kowhai River, and one small (8,000 pair) colony on private land at Puhi Peaks station, near Shearwater Stream.
 Intraspecific competition has been observed between male conspecifics as they will defend their burrow from others.
 Although the species was scientifically described in 1912, its breeding colonies were only rediscovered by Geoff Harrow in 1964.
 Burrows are dug into steep tussock slopes at a density of 1 per 2 m^{2}.
 Hutton's shearwaters burrows are simple and non-branching.
-Kowhai Valley colony burrows are dug on slopes varying from moderate to steep because the soil here is deeper and friable, shallower slopes are less suitable for burrows.
+Kowhai Valley colony burrows are dug on slopes varying from moderate to steep: because the soil here is deeper and friable, shallower slopes are less suitable for burrows.

-Most reliable method of measuring breeding success and burrow occupancy is with inspection hatches, even though it causes a disturbance, they can tolerate it well.
-Over 70% of burrows were occupied by an incubating bird during the early stages of the breeding period.
-Most breeding pairs will lay one white egg in November which is incubated for 50 days and the responsibility is shared by both sexes; chicks will be fledged in around 80 days.
+The most reliable method of measuring breeding success and burrow occupancy is with inspection hatches.
+Even though this causes a disturbance, the birds can tolerate it well.
+Over 70% of burrows are occupied by an incubating bird during the early stages of the breeding period.
+Most breeding pairs will lay one white egg in November which is incubated for 50 days.
+The responsibility is shared by both sexes; chicks will be fledged in around 80 days.
 Egg laying within a colony is non-synchronous.
-Mid November is the early incubation stage while late incubation occurs in early January, chick rearing is also from early January and ends in late February.
+Mid-November is the early incubation stage while late incubation occurs in early January.
+Chick rearing is also from early January and ends in late February.
 Seasonal variation affects the rate of mass gained by chicks during the fledging period.
 Annual adult survival has been estimated to be 93.1% with breeding success averaging 46.5% but Puffinus species breeding in introduced predator-free environments have comparable breeding success and adult survival rates.
-Breeding success in the Kowhai Valley and Shearwater Stream colonies during the 2006/07 and 2007/08 breeding season were lower than in the late 1990s even though burrowing occupancy rates were similar.
+Breeding success in the Kowhai Valley and Shearwater Stream colonies during the 2006/07 and 2007/08 breeding seasons were lower than in the late 1990s even though burrowing occupancy rates were similar.
 Shearwater Stream breeding success was significantly lower than Kowhai Valley for both of these breeding seasons despite efforts to control stoat population, indicating that predation is not the primary cause of breeding failure.
-In the case of breeding failure and the egg is unsuccessful, a replacement egg will not be laid.
+In the case of breeding failure and an unviable egg, a replacement egg will not be laid.